 “CBT and DBT for ADHD: How Talk Therapies Reduce ADHD Symptoms and Boost Self-Confidence” [Video Replay & Podcast #275]

-Access the video replay, listen to the podcast episode (#275), download the slide presentation, and learn how to get a certificate of attendance for this ADHD Experts webinar originally broadcast on October 29, 2019.
+Access the video replay, listen to the podcast episode (#275), and download the slide presentation for this ADHD Experts webinar originally broadcast on October 29, 2019.

 Adults with ADHD face more than their fair share of daily challenges — they struggle to complete tasks, become filled with self-doubt, and end up feeling overwhelmed.
 Over time, these ADHD challenges snowball and take a toll on mental, emotional, and physical health.
 The good news is that there are psychosocial ADHD treatments — talk therapies — that can help address these challenges and their downstream effects.